transitd/transitd/README.md

 ### Warning:  code in this repository is work in progress

-## Main Advantages
-Although it is possible for community network users to set up Internet connectivity on their networks manually, using this package has a number of advantages.
-* Quick and efficient to use
-* Installs on routers
-* No network administration knowledge needed
-* Decentralized (uses routing protocol facilities to do breadth first search for gateways)
-* Provides a selection of multiple gateways on a single network
-* Supports multiple routing protocols / network configurations
-* Supports multiple connection methods / tunneling configurations
-* Supports payments
+## How It Works

+Transit Daemon has the following parts,

+1. Daemon process
+2. Web UI
+3. CLI tool

+The daemon process has the following parts,

+1. Web server that hosts the Web UI and HTTP JSON-RPC interface
+2. Scanner that searches the detected networks to find other hosts running transitd
+3. Connection manager that manages connections/tunnels
+3. Network support modules *(only cjdns module currently implemented)*
+4. Tunnel support modules *(only ipip module currently functional)*
+5. Payment support modules *(only free module currently implemented)*
+6. DHT that keeps data about gateways on the network *(to be implemented)*

+The CLI tool, Web UI, and other hosts communicate with the daemon through the HTTP JSON-RPC interface.
+The network support modules interface with locally running routing software.
+The tunnel support modules interface with the locally installed VPN software.
+The payment support modules interface with payment processing infrastructure available on the Internet.

-### Network configuration support
+### Network support
 * cjdns
+* batman-adv *(to be implemented)*
+* bmx6/7 *(to be implemented)*
+* olsr/2 *(to be implemented)*
 * babel *(to be implemented)*
-* batman-adv *(to be implemented)*
-* olsr *(to be implemented)*
 * layer 2 networks *(to be implemented)*

-### Tunneling configuration support
+### Tunnel support
-* cjdns tunneling
+* cjdns tunnels
+* ipip
+* gre *(to be implemented)*
 * openvpn *(to be implemented)*
 * softether *(to be implemented)*
+* fastd *(to be implemented)*
+* wireguard *(to be implemented)*
 * tinc *(to be implemented)*
-* ipip/gre *(to be implemented)*
 * tun2socks *(to be implemented)*
+* pptp *(to be implemented)*
+* IPSec *(to be implemented)*
-* layer 2 forwarding *(to be implemented)*
+* l2tp *(to be implemented)*

 ### Payment method support
 * free
 * cryptocurrency microtransactions *(to be implemented)*
-* commercial payment processor + vpn service provider *(to be implemented)*
+* commercial payment processors *(to be implemented)*

 ## Gateway functions
 1. participate in general node interactions (scan network, bootstrap DHT, etc)